killerfrost22/killerfrost22/README.md

 - 🌱 &nbsp; Front-End, Back-end, database design, Data Science & Machine Learning.
 - ✍️ &nbsp; Participation on Different Levels Innovation Cell Projects, etc.
 - 📫 &nbsp; How to reach me: yzajoseph@gmail.com
-- ⚡ &nbsp; Fun fact: I love listening to music and playing the guitar! 🎸
+- ⚡ &nbsp; Fun fact: I love listening to music and playing the ukulele! 🎸

-APIs, coffee, and the soccer are three of my favorite things.
+APIs, coffee, and soccer are three of my favorite things.
 I'm a Matlab and Python-based full-stack programmer.
 Throughout the Software Development Life Cycle, I have excelled in many roles.
 I've always liked seeing my programs bring ideas to life.
 I enjoy delivering beautiful code that solves real-world problems and iterating on real-world user feedback.
 I aim to create software that enhances people's lives by enhancing our talents and enriching our connections outside of the virtual realm.

 <img align="right" width="400" alt="GIF" src="https://blog.cloudlayer.io/content/images/2020/12/coding-freak.gif"/>